chrislattman/blogging-project/docs/ssh/README.md

 - This copies over `/directory` from the remote server to your computer's current directory
 - With the `seed` SSH configuration: `scp -r seed:/directory .`

+### `rsync`

+A faster, more efficient alternative to `scp` is `rsync`.

+- You might need to install `rsync` with a [package manager](../terminal-commands#package-managers)
+- It also uses SSH by default, but is more complex than `scp`
+- It is ideal for updating large files and directories between two servers
+    - It only transmits the differences between the source file or directory and destination file or directory
+    - `scp` transmits the whole file or directory, regardless of any similarities

+`rsync -Pz [-e 'ssh -p <port-number>'] <file> user@hostname:/directory`

+- This copies a file from your computer to the remote server, and stores it in `/directory`
+- With the `seed` SSH configuration: `rsync -Pz <file> seed:/directory`

+`rsync -Pzr [-e 'ssh -p <port-number>'] <directory> user@hostname:/directory`

+- This copies a directory from your computer to the remote server, and stores it in `/directory`
+- With the `seed` SSH configuration: `rsync -Pzr <directory> seed:/directory`

+`rsync -Pz [-e 'ssh -p <port-number>'] user@hostname:/directory/file.txt .`

+- This copies `file.txt` from the remote server in `/directory` to the your computer's current directory
+- With the `seed` SSH configuration: `rsync -Pz seed:/directory/file.txt .`

+`rsync -Pzr [-e 'ssh -p <port-number>'] user@hostname:/directory .`

+- This copies over `/directory` from the remote server to your computer's current directory
+- With the `seed` SSH configuration: `rsync -Pzr seed:/directory .`

 ## `sftp`